Hamilton, Massachusetts

 Hamilton is a town in the eastern central portion of Essex County in eastern Massachusetts, United States.
 At the 2020 census, it had a population of 7,561.
 Notably, the town has no industrially-zoned land.

 Although Hamilton is a landlocked town in the North Shore region of Massachusetts, its proximity to it provides easy access to the Atlantic seashore with its reservations, beaches and boating.

-Hamilton is closely tied to neighboring Wenham, sharing a school system, library, recreation department, commuter rail station.
+Hamilton is closely tied to neighboring Wenham, sharing a school system, library, recreation department, and commuter rail station.